Waku Waku 7: Gameplay

-Plot
+Plot Synopsis

 "It is said that the person who collects all seven of the legendary WakuWaku balls will have their dearest wish granted.
 Those who find one of the balls become obsessed with the ruthless desire to obtain the others, who will be victorious in the bitter battle to become the owner of all the balls.
 Victory or defeat - it all lies in your hand".